 "For the love of God, Montresor," said Fortunato in Wolof.

 "Here's where the lions go to the toilet," said the docent in Zulu.

 "We've been rolling these all the way across the continent," said the vacationer in Touareg.

 "I swear, that Australian turned into a dog before my very eyes!" insisted the guest in Mandingo.

 "Well, I'll be...", the host replied in Dogon.

 "We have the latest technology," the salesman said in Nuer.

-"The house burned to the ground, and all we found intact was this little cup," said the fireman in Ashanti.
+"The mansion burned to the ground, and all we found intact was this little cup," said the fireman in Ashanti.